Zaraah Abrahams: Career

-Abrahams previously starred as Magda in the CITV show Girls in Love and as Joanne Jackson in the ITV soap Coronation Street.
-In 2008, she joined the cast of Waterloo Road in a recurring role as student Michaela White.
+Abrahams starred as Magda in the CITV show Girls in Love from 2003 to 2005 and as Joanne Jackson in the ITV soap Coronation Street from 2005 to 2007.
+In 2008, Abrahams participated in the third series of ITV's celebrity skating series Dancing on Ice, joining the series late in week 3, as a replacement for the injured Michael Underwood who had been forced to withdraw.
+Her partner was skater Fred Palascak.
+The pair landed in the skate-off four times, ultimately winning them all and reached the final, before finishing in third place.
+The same year, she joined the cast of Waterloo Road in a recurring role as student Michaela White, which she played until 2010.
 The character became part of the core cast for the fourth series in 2009 and remained with the show until her exit at the end of the fifth series in 2010.
 She starred in the 2013 short film Black Girl in Paris on HBO which was nominated for short film of the year, and where she was seen by Spike Lee.
 In 2014, Lee cast her as the female lead, Ganja Hightower in the Ganja & Hess homage Da Sweet Blood of Jesus, in her first Hollywood film debut.
-In 2015 Abrams moved to New York City to film American television drama The Knick.

-In 2008, Abrahams participated in ITV's celebrity skating series Dancing on Ice, as a replacement for the injured Michael Underwood.
-Her partner was skater Fred Palascak.
-The pair finished in third place.
+In 2014, she returned for the "All Stars" series of Dancing on Ice, this time paired with Andy Buchanan and was sixth to be eliminated in week 4.
 In 2015, she joined the cast of the Cinemax series The Knick, a medical drama directed by Steven Soderbergh, set around a New York hospital in the early 20th century.
 She portrayed the role of Opal.
-In October 2020, it was announced that Abrahams would be taking over from Tiana Benjamin for the role of Chelsea Fox in the BBC soap EastEnders.
-Her first episode as Chelsea Fox was broadcast on 25 December 2020.
+In October 2020, it was announced that Abrahams would be taking over from Tiana Benjamin in the role of Chelsea Fox in the BBC soap opera EastEnders.
+Her first episode as the character was broadcast on 25 December 2020.